rstats-wtf/wtf-fix-paths/README.md

 Work through the `R/` directory exercises in the named order (`01`, `02`, etc. ).

-Remember to restart R as indicated:
+Remember to restart R as indicated.
+In the RStudio IDE:

 * Session ->  Restart R, or

 * Ctrl + Shift + F10 (Windows),

 * Cmd + Shift + 0 / Cmd + Shift + F10 (Mac)